-The number of days it will take you to place an order: 2 days
+The number of days it will take you to place an order (procurement): 2 days

 The number of days it will take the retailer to deliver your order: 8 days

-Summing up these two numbers show you your lead time: 10 Days
+Summing up these two numbers shows you your lead time: 10 Days

-In conclusion, your lead time for that product is 10 days.
-This means in the next days you need to manage your inventory accordingly to that lead time, or else your business might face a stock problem.
+The lead time for this appeal company is 10 days.
+This means in the next few days you need to manage your inventory according to that lead time, or else your business might face a stock problem.

-So far, lead time and delivery time might have been looked like the same thing, but they are not.
+So far, lead time and delivery time might have looked like the same thing, but they are not.
 They have a huge difference.
-Lead time includes all the things that might prolong that process while delivery times only considers the time spent during delivery.
+Lead time includes all the things that might prolong that process while delivery times only consider the time spent during delivery.

 So once again going back to the earlier example of lead time in inventory management, two different values are summed up to calculate lead time.
 One of these numbers is the days you need to place an order.

-On the other hand, delivery time only includes the time it takes a retailer to deliver your product, so it does not include the days which pass on your company’s part.
+Delivery time, on the other hand, only includes the time it takes a retailer to deliver your product, so it does not include the days that pass on your company’s part.

 In the end, when calculating the lead time, one should consider all the things that can affect the process to reach the right results.
 If not, it might have harmful consequences for their business.